eyedeekay/newsgo/README.md

 ### Commands

  - serve: Serve newsfeeds from a directory
- - build: Build newsfeeds from XML(Not Implemented Yet)
+ - build: Build newsfeeds from XML
- - sign: Sign newsfeeds with local keys(Not Implemented Yet)
+ - sign: Sign newsfeeds with local keys

 ### Options